docker/cli-docs-tool/README.md

 ## Contributing

-Want to contribute to Buildx?
+Want to contribute?
 Awesome!
 You can find information about contributing to this project in the [CONTRIBUTING.md](/.github/CONTRIBUTING.md)